 On this day, I participated in a community dialogue for young girls to learn about educational gender disparities in developing countries.
 I was eager to go to this meeting because of the experience I had in my homeland, Bangladesh, a few years earlier.
 It was the first time I understood what injustice was.
 I saw tiny kids in the street begging for spare change and high-rise luxury apartments next to dusty slums.
 I never got over how profoundly unfair it was.
 So when my friend called me on our house phone (since not many middle schoolers had cell phones those days!) to tell me that there was an opportunity to learn about why girls in countries like Bangladesh weren’t allowed to go to school, I wanted to know more.

-The meeting was at my friend’s mom’s cafe, where me and six of my friends ate croissants around a wooden table.
-And we listened, in shock, as this woman with bright-colored glasses (and a similar personality!) talked about how 100 million girls around the world were currently unschooled.
+The meeting was at my friend’s mom’s cafe.
+Me and six of my friends ate croissants around a wooden table and listened, in shock, as this woman with bright-colored glasses (and a similar personality!) talked about how 100 million girls around the world were currently unschooled.
 How can you not feel inspired to do something when you hear stats like that?
 So when Wendy, the woman with the glasses, asked if we wanted to create a campaign to address this issue, we all jumped at the opportunity.
 And that’s how we launched Youth Activism Project’s first campaign—School Girls Unite.

 So, by the time I had to decide what I was going to do as a career, I kept coming back to supporting more youth activism because I know first-hand how important youth activism—YOUR activism—is for this world.